aaronpenne/data_visualization/gis/vegetation/README.md

 Animations showing the vegetation indices of the earth from 2000 to the present.
 These animations are best viewed opened in their own windows.

 The GIF animations are downsampled to allow for file size restrictions.
+- Full resolution EVI video is here: https://www.youtube.com/watch?v=UytH99Zc2L8
-Full resolution video is here: https://youtu.be/9wW3tSIBtZQ.
+- Full resolution NDVI video is here: https://www.youtube.com/watch?v=OK_HI3sjbtI

 *All credit for the imagery products go to the NASA MODIS Science Team.
 I only collected the images into animations and annotated them.*